layters/neroshop-specs/README.md

 * `find_node`: This query type is used to request a list of nodes with an id closest to a specific node ID or key.

-    - The response is a `nodes` message containing information about nodes such as their IP addresses and ports.
+    - The response is a `nodes` message containing information about nodes such as their IP or i2p addresses and ports.

 * `put`: This query type is used to store key-value data in a receiving node's hash table.